 Destinazione, tempi e costiDa: Bookbot, Prague, Repubblica Ceca

 Softcover.
-Condizione: Poor.
+Condizione: Fair.
 Unterschrift / Widmung ohne Bezug; Leichte Risse; Gebogener Buchrücken; Geknickte Ecken.
 Sonja Buloh was three years old in 1954 and her father drinking too much when her mother walked into a blizzard never to return.
 Thirty-five years later, when Sonja visits Tasmania and her drunken father, the shadows of their immigrant past begin to intrude ever more forcefully into the present so changing his living death and her ordered life.
 Codice articolo 5de9a4f1-fb67-485a-a946-4d9cac18f9b8

 Quantità: 1 disponibili